 A patient can authorize a DNR without a Living Will.
 The DNR is a medical order refusing the use of medical equipment or CPR should the patient stop breathing or the patient’s heart stops beating.
 The Living Will or Health Care Proxy is the patient’s written instructions regarding medical care.

 If you have any questions about Living Wills or the Durable Power of Attorney and any other estate planning topics, please contact our office to schedule a free consultation.
-For more than two decades Klenk Law has focused only on Estate Law.
-We’ve seen it all, and this experience allows us to explain complex estate planning techniques clearly and concisely.
+For more than two decades, Klenk Law has focused only on Estate Law.
+We’ve seen it all, and this experience allows us to explain sophisticated estate planning techniques clearly and concisely.
 We make it easy for you to understand Living Wills and Estate Planning so you can make the best decisions for yourself and your family.

 Professional, cheerful, thorough and fast.
 Peter responded to my request for a consultation right away, and within just a few days my last will and living will were done.
 Rates are standard.

 We recently used Peter's firm to update our wills and trusts.
 We found he and his staff to be well-informed, professional and highly efficient.
 And equally valuable, Peter explains the law in terms that a layperson can readily understand.

 Answered my question quickly and referred me to a colleague that could handle my problem